 At Tufts Medical Center and Tufts Children's Hospital, we are firmly committed to our mission of keeping patients and their families at the center of everything we do.
 In fact, we believe that healthcare is most beneficial when it is delivered through a Patient–Family-Centered Care Model that views the patient and family as integral members of the care team.
 With this mind, we are proud to adhere to the core concepts of this model:

 - Dignity and Respect.
 Tufts Medical Center and Tufts Children's Hospital’s practitioners listen to and honor patient and family perspectives and choices.
 We incorporate your knowledge, values, beliefs and cultural background into the planning and delivery of your care.

 - Information Sharing.
 We communicate and share complete and unbiased information with you in ways that are affirming and useful.
 You will receive timely, complete and accurate information in order to effectively participate in care and decision-making.

 - Participation.
 We encourage and support you or your family member to participate in care and decision-making at the level you choose.

 - Collaboration.
-At Tufts Medical Center and Floating Hospital, we collaborate with patients and families in policy and program development, implementation, and evaluation; in healthcare facility design; and in professional education, as well as in the delivery of care.
+At Tufts Medical Center and Tufts Children's Hospital, we collaborate with patients and families in policy and program development, implementation, and evaluation; in healthcare facility design; and in professional education, as well as in the delivery of care.

 What patients can do